 A study of cell structure and function at the cellular, subcellular and molecular levels.
-Upon completion of this course students will: (1) Explain the mechanism of DNA replication and gene expression.
-(2) Demonstrate knowledge of cell cycle regulation and how its deregulation causes cancer (3) Explain the various methods of membrane transport (4) Describe the structure, production and sorting of membrane and secretory proteins (5) Understand the means by which intercellular and intracellular signaling occurs (6) Describe the steps following fertilization and leading to development of an embryo.
-(7) Demonstrate knowledge of tissue development, organization and function (8) Define the characteristics of common classes of stem cells and their application (9) Apply cell biological concepts and techniques to real world problems.
+Upon completion of this course students will: (1) Explain the structure and function of macromolecules and cellular components; (2) Describe cell cycle regulation and DNA replication and apply them to cell function; (3) Explain and classify various methods of membrane transport; (4) Describe and apply the processes of gene expression and protein trafficking; (5) Apply concepts of intercellular and intracellular signaling; (6) Describe the steps leading to the development of an embryo and explain their relationship to stem cells; (7) Apply cell biological concepts and techniques to scientific research and real world problems.